Ankylotech/seekers-js/README.md

 The magnet however cannot be controlled and is pulling at all times

-The Shield cannot be activated at all times, when inactive it slowly regenerates.
+The Shield cannot be activated constantly, when inactive it slowly regenerates.
 The bigger the shield the less time it can be activated.